 Psychotherapy

-What psychological difficulties would you like help resolving?
+What psychological difficulties would you like to understand?

 Good psychotherapy should help you see and make sense of the way your mind is working so you can change how you see and treat yourself, your feelings, and the people in your life who matter to you.
 We are often a slave to our automatic ways of thinking and behaving.
 A skilled, experienced psychotherapist should possess the ability to help you see yourself through a different, more accurate lens, and help you make changes in your thoughts and actions so you can improve your quality of life.